wontae-gramin9/React-testing-library/README.md

 - the value of the aria-label attribute

+##### Priority order for queries

+'The test should resember how users would interact with my code(component, page.) as much as possible'
+1. getByRole
+2. getByLabelText
+3. getByPlaceholderText
+4. getByText
+5. getByDisplayValue
+6. getByAltText
+7. getByTitle
+8. getByTestId

 The suffix can be one of **Role, LableText, PlaceHolderText, Text, DisplayValue, AltText, Title and TestId**.

 ### JEST WATCH MODE